kstenerud/bonjson/bonjson.md

 ### Type Codes

-Every value is prefixed with an 8-bit type code:
+Every value is composed of an 8-bit type code and in some cases a payload:

 | Type Code | Payload                     | Type    | Description                                |
 | --------- | --------------------------- | ------- | ------------------------------------------ |